Set up PostfixAdmin on Ubuntu 26.04

 Updated on

-This is the first post in the series for Setting up and configuring a mail server which covers creating the necessary DNS records and explains how to install and configure Postfix Admin, Nginx with free Let’s Encrypt certificate, PHP and MySQL.
+This is the first post in the Setting up and configuring a mail server series.
+It covers the required DNS records and shows how to install and configure Postfix Admin, Nginx with a free Let’s Encrypt certificate, PHP, and MySQL.

 Prerequisites